-Neighborhood surveillance cameras that record audio as well as video are more complicated than video-only monitoring in California HOAs.
+Neighborhood surveillance cameras that record audio and video are more complicated than video-only monitoring in California HOAs.
 While recording audio can provide added proof of crimes taken to court, it can be considered eavesdropping.
-If neighborhood watch video surveillance systems that use audio are not approved by the HOA board and completely compliant with California law, property owners and managers could face legal repercussions.

-If HOA owners choose to set up audio recording in their neighborhood surveillance system, they should notify all residents and make sure they do not record in areas that could be considered confidential.
-Safe and Sound Security experts are familiar with state and local audio surveillance laws, and we work with you to create a powerful and compliant neighborhood surveillance camera system.
+If HOA owners choose to set up audio recording in their neighborhood surveillance system, they should notify all residents and ensure they do not record in confidential areas.

 How Do I Combine Gated Community Access Control With Cameras?

-Some popular gate access systems include cards and card readers, key pads, and smart and prox cards.
-It is important that gate openers and closers are high-quality, well-installed, and built to resist contamination and rusting that accumulates over time.
+Some popular gate access systems include cards and card readers, keypads, and intelligent and prox cards.
+Gate openers and closers must be high-quality, well-installed, and built to resist contamination and rusting that accumulates over time.

 Can I Use a Neighborhood Security App to Unify My HOA System?

-This means residents and managers can remotely see visitors at the gate or door, grant access, view comprehensive entry logs, and more — all with a mobile app.
-Cloud-based security apps add convenience to modern HOA neighborhoods, and can eliminate the costs of security hardware installation.
+Residents and managers can remotely see visitors at the gate or door, grant access, view comprehensive entry logs, and more — all with a mobile app.
+Cloud-based security services add convenience to modern HOA neighborhoods and can eliminate the costs of security hardware installation.

-For more information about neighborhood security systems, check out our 6 neighborhood security tips for California HOAs.
+For more information about neighborhood security services, check out our six neighborhood security tips for California HOAs.